EN DE

 Gradient vs. isocratic

 Depending on the composition of the mobile phase, two different modes are generally applicable.
 If the makeup of the mobile phase remains constant during the separation process, the HPLC system is defined as an isocratic elution system.
 When the composition of the mobile phase is changed during separation, the HPLC system is defined as a gradient elution system.
 [1,2] Using a gradient system, two different techniques are available: a low-pressure gradient (LPG) and a high-pressure gradient (HPG).
 A low-pressure gradient means that the mixing of the solvents is carried out upstream of the pump (suction side).
 In a high-pressure gradient system, the different solvents are supplied by individual pumps and mixed after the pumps (discharge side).
-[1] Fig. 2 shows exemplary system configurations for a LPG and a HPG gradient mode.
+[1] Fig. 2 shows exemplary system configurations for an LPG and an HPG gradient mode.

 Column